AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 In this section, feature engineering is used to make modifications to your Retail dataset by performing the following operations:

-- add week and year columns
+- Add week and year columns
-- convert storeType to an indicator variable
+- Convert storeType to an indicator variable
-- convert isHoliday to a numeric variable
+- Convert isHoliday to a numeric variable
-- predict weeklySales of next week
+- Predict weeklySales of next week

 #### Add week and year columns